Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 If it’s a larger, more traditional brewed cup of coffee you’re after, you’ll want to forego a Nespresso machine altogether and consider a French press or perhaps an AeroPress.

-The Vertuo Next brews six cup sizes:
+The Vertuo Next brews espresso and coffee for six cup sizes:

 - espresso (1.35 oz)